Skiing the 7 Continents

 Africa: Skiing in the Atlas Mountains of Morocco

 Skiing in Morocco can also be hugely rewarding.
 The scenery is spectacular, the mountains are gloriously uncrowded and the cost is a fraction of what you can expect to spend elsewhere.
 Most importantly, skiing in Morocco allows you to get off the beaten track and indulge your sense of adventure.
 The novelty of being able to say that you’ve carved powder in Africa makes the effort of doing so worthwhile.
-I can organise private trips to ski in Morocco.
+Read about my Morocco trip here.

 North America: Home of powder skiing.